pliang64/fatools/README.md

 <details>
   <summary> split </summary>

- **-G N** split the sequences as non-gap framments, N is the number of consecutive Ns, default 1 Use -G with -t to  print gap positions only, default 0 </br>
+ **-G N** split the sequences as non-gap framments.
+"N" is the number of consecutive "N/n" base, default value is 1.
+ Use -G with -t to  print gap positions only. -t is deactived in default.  </br>

 **-n N** divide into chunks containing N# of sequences </br>